-In this section, you will measure the coverage of LoRa devices under the three different radio configurations.
-For this, you can start by identifying a set of Test Points (TP) on the campus.
+In this section, you will measure the coverage of LoRa under the three different radio configurations.
+Such configurations should ensure different reliability levels.

+For this, you will start by identifying a set of Test Points (TP).
 Then, you should implement a function that sends packets with different radio configurations.
 Note that the following functions in the Arduino sketch enable to modify on the fly the LoRa parameters: